Pumping out 30,000V on a dining room table

 Along with some high-voltage film capacitors:

-Our tabletop tesla coil is capable of putting out arcs a few cm long:
+The tabletop tesla coil is capable of putting out arcs a few cm long: